1959

 Released from the factory under pressure from Chinetti five days before Le Mans with a simple flash of paint and a far from complete interior layout, this 250 GT LWB California Spider is the second of its kind in the Competizione configuration.
 Driven by its first owner and a co-driver, this brand new car ends the event with a very good result : 5th overall and 3rd in class.
 It was afterward honorably participating in various American competitions in 1959 and 1960.

 This high-end car with a competition history is still more desirable since it was restored in 2011 by Motion Products Inc., the company of Wayne Obry.
-It is for sale by RM Sotheby's in New York on December 6, lot 141 estimated $ 14M.
+It was sold for $ 18M from a lower estimate of $ 14M by RM Sotheby's on December 6, 2017, lot 141.

 It was however tempting to push the California into the competition.
 Luigi Chinetti is acting between Ferrari and American customers.
 Having been at the origin of the California project, he obtains from Ferrari the delivery of aluminum alloy bodied spiders.